PloneGov-IT/rg.prenotazioni/README.rst

   :alt: The view of Booking Folder

-Since versrion **2.1** new functionalies has been added to the folder configuraion:
+Since version **2.1** new functionalities has been added to the folder
+configuration:

 - more then one gate can be handled
-- booking vacations supports also gateless bookings
+- booking vacations supports also bookings with no gate assigned

+Since version **3.0** the agenda has:
+- a new user interface
+- allows custom duration for booking types

 Creating a new booking content
 ------------------------------

-| Anonymous and authenticated users are allowed to add new booking content
-| by clicking on the plus signs on the default booking folder view.
+Anonymous and authenticated users are allowed to add new booking content by clicking on the plus signs on the default booking folder view.

 .. figure:: http://blog.redturtle.it/pypi-images/rg.prenotazioni/default-view.png/image_preview
   :alt: Link to create new entry